 For every table below, names in italics are entities and individuals that were delisted to implement the JCPOA.
 Under the JCPOA, entities in boldface were to be delisted on Transition Day (October 2023), had the United States remained in the JCPOA.
-Because of the U.S. withdrawal from the JCPOA in 2018, all delisted entities were relisted on November 5, 2018, and no entities are currently planned to be delisted.
+Because of the U.S. withdrawal from the JCPOA in 2018, all delisted entities were relisted on November 5, 2018.

-Table D-1.
-Entities Designated Under U.S. Executive Order 13382 (Proliferation)
+Table D-I. Entities Designated Under U.S. Executive Order 13382 (Proliferation)

-(many designations coincide with EU and UN designations) linariy designations connerae designations
+(many designations coincide with EU and UN designations)